openstack/kolla/doc/advanced-configuration.rst

 ..
 NOTE:: TLS authentication is based on certificates that have been signed by trusted Certificate Authorities.
 Examples of commercial CAs are Comodo, Symantec, GoDaddy, and GlobalSign.
-Letsencrypt.org is a CA that will provided trusted certificates at no charge.
+Letsencrypt.org is a CA that will provide trusted certificates at no charge.
 Many company's IT departments will provide certificates within that company's domain.
 If using a trusted CA is not possible for your situation, you can use OpenSSL to create your own or see the section